lmichel/TAP-complex-data/README.md

 This mechanism  is being implemented in Javascript to be proposed as a new overlay for both Simbad and TAPHandle interfaces.

-TapCpmplex can be tested [here](https://saada.unistra.fr/tapcomplex/demo/html/)
+TapComplex can be tested [here](https://saada.unistra.fr/tapcomplex/app/Tap_Handle_MK2/taphandle.html)